 Hiring the right employee enhances your work culture and pays you back a thousand times over in high employee morale.
 Hiring the wrong employee is extra time consuming and costly in many ways.
 The whole hiring process must start again with all the extra expense that pertains to it.

 Make it your goal to hire the right person the first time.

-For free assistance with developing a hiring process to increase the success of your hiring efforts, please contact your local Small Business Development Center (SBDC).
+For no-cost assistance with developing a hiring process to increase the success of your hiring efforts, please contact your local Small Business Development Center (SBDC).